 The five SKUs above provide comprehensive cybersecurity licensing to detect breaches and perform digital forensics across the entire attack chain.
 The P2 features of Microsoft SKUs also add automation features that respond to breaches at the speed of the cloud.
 Human minds can no longer keep up with modern attacks.
 Microsoft 365 E3 with Microsoft 365 E5 Security provides enterprise-class security features for your organization.

 Microsoft 365 E3 is also the entry-level plan to allow access to Windows Virtual Desktop from a non-Windows 10 Pro device.
 All lower level Microsoft 365 plans require at least Windows 10 Pro to access WVD.

 Microsoft 365 E5 Licensing Comparison

-Microsoft 365 E5 allows you standardize on the entire Microsoft security and productivity stack for your organization.
+Microsoft 365 E5 allows you standardize on the entire Microsoft security and productivity stack for your organization for $57/mo.
 As previously mentioned, Microsoft 365 E5 adds VoIP integration to the Microsoft 365 E3 + Microsoft 365 E5 Security plan.

 The other important SKU that you receive is Azure Information Protection P2.
 AIP P2 allows you to automatically apply encryption templates to documents based on regular expression templates.
 Microsoft will be releasing a new unified labeling experience to use across your AIP, DLP, and Cloud App Security policies.
 Update 5/2019: The new unified labeling experience has been released.

 Unless you’re on Microsoft 365 E5, licensing and pricing plans are confusing.
 Fortunately, Microsoft is trying to simplify and consolidate their bundles around the features that fit common roles across multiple industries.

 However, you’re probably asking yourself something like: I already own Windows 10 Pro licenses—do I need Microsoft 365 Business?
-Or, I have a volume license for Windows 10 Enterprise-how can I license only Microsoft Defender ATP?
+Or, I have a volume license for Windows 10 Enterprise---how can I license only Microsoft Defender for Endpoint?
 The easiest answer is to schedule a call using the form below to speak with one of our licensing experts.
 Prices change every month and Microsoft releases new Office 365 plans several times a year.
 Keeping up to date with Microsoft licensing can feel like a full-time job by itself.
 Which is why it’s important to select a Microsoft Gold partner to help guide you through the maze of licensing and Microsoft 365 pricing plans.